Best Baby Backpack Carriers for Hiking of 2026

 How We Test & Methodology

 When it comes to testing baby backpack carriers, we don’t mess around.
 Our lead analysts on this gear guide are parents who take their recommendations very seriously.
-Over two months, we put ten different carriers through their paces in all kinds of real-world conditions.
+Over two months, we put 12 different carriers through their paces in a range of real-world conditions.
 Think snowy hikes and snowshoeing in Colorado, quick trips to the grocery store, and even beach strolls and rugged desert trails in Baja California Sur, Mexico.
 We tested with kids ranging from seven months to three years old and covered over 150 miles along the way.
 Below are the metrics we used.

 COMFORT